mosharaf/eecs489/README.md

 We explore how these applications transfer data between their components and end users over the Internet using *transport layer* protocols such as TCP and UDP.
 We go deeper to understand what keeps the transport layer running (hint: the *network layer* routes packets for them); specifically, we look at how packets are routed and how routers work.
 Finally, we dive one more layer down to understand how the *link layer* transfer packets using Ethernet.
-In addition to cutting through the layers and covering the basics, we learn about the state-of-the-art topics in networking such as datacenter networks and software-defined networking (SDN).
+In addition to cutting through the layers and covering the basics, we learn about the state-of-the-art topics in networking such as datacenter networks, software-defined networking (SDN), and programmable networks.

 From a practical point of view, we learn what sockets are and how to use them.
 And we write code.
-We write code to implement various protocols, to build client-server applications, HTTP proxies, and video distribution applications, and to learn how to use SDNs.
+We write code to implement various protocols, to build client-server applications, HTTP proxies, and video distribution applications, and to learn how to use programmable networks.

 ### Prerequisite

-The enforced prerequisite for this course is EECS 281 (Data Structures and Algorithms) and EECS 370 (Introduction to Computer Organization) even though officially it is EECS 482 (Operating Systems).
+The enforced prerequisite for this course is EECS 281 (Data Structures and Algorithms) and EECS 370 (Introduction to Computer Organization).
-The current curriculum of this course does not assume or require any prior knowledge of EECS 482.
+This course does not assume or require any prior knowledge of EECS 482.
 Nonetheless, you must have a good working knowledge of C/C++ and Unix family of operating systems.

 If needed, you can get an override by signing up [here](https://forms.gle/vaW6x4UsbjFvT6WP7).